4 Reasons Why Smart Wireless Water Meters Are Effective

 So how is this beneficial?
 Here are some of the reasons why a smart wireless water meter system is better than traditional systems:

 As mentioned above, a LoRaWAN-enabled meter uses significantly less energy to send their information than a phone.
-This makes it possible for a fresh battery inside a LoRaWAN water meter to last up to 10 years!* This allows a much lower cost of ownership for your water metering system, especially if you have certified and regulated water meters rated for a 10 year life span (is the phrasing for this right/ are our meters rated for a 10 year life span?).
+This makes it possible for a fresh battery inside a LoRaWAN water meter to last up to 10 years!* This allows a much lower cost of ownership for your water metering system, especially if you have certified and regulated water meters rated for a 10 year life span.

 A LoRaWAN system is able to surpass the range of almost every other wireless offering on the market.
 This is because it uses a specific bandwidth (868 MHz) that has an exceptional range.
 In an open field with no interference, it can reach up to 15 KM.
 Best case situation aside, you can expect around 1.5-2 KM in actual applications within buildings, which exceeds conventional metering technologies, such as manual meter reads or drive-by metering systems.